5 Visualizing Networks and Why You Shouldn’t

 Open the live notebook in Google Colab here.

 We’ve drawn networks several times in this course so far.
 Here’s one of our favorite running examples, the Karate Club graph.
-Here’s two ways to draw it.
-On the right, we’ve drawn the graph by assigning every node to a location in the unit square \([0,1]^2\) uniformly at random.
+Let’s compare two ways to draw this network.
+On the left, we’ve drawn the graph by assigning every node to a location in the unit square \([0,1]^2\) uniformly at random.
 On the right, we have used the default layout algorithm in NetworkX, which is invoked automatically when we call nx.draw.

 import networkx as nx